poiyomi/PoiyomiDocs/docs/general/render-preset.md

 At the top of the shader, there is a dropdown called "Render Settings".
 This dropdown is critical to determining how a material will render, and it's important to know what options are available.

+**This is always the most important step in your Avatar creation journey!**

 ## Base Presets

 ### Opaque